BobFett3185/liftTracker/README.md

 The app is built for lifters who want to record sets quickly while they are actually training.
 The goal is to keep the experience clean, calm, and focused: open the app, choose the workout day, tap the exercise, enter reps and weight, and keep moving.

+Feel free to use this app, or grab the code and tell Codex or Claude to recreate for Apple phones

 ## What The App Solves

 Many gym trackers become too busy, and spreadsheets are awkward on a phone during a workout.
 LiftTracker keeps the workout flow minimal by separating planning from logging.